Kristina01111000/notesforresume/README.md

 Website to do list:

 - need to fix the pages for the website, i don't need links to my projects, get a new picture
-- need a new theme, two of them have issues when i activate tehm
+- need a new theme, two of them have issues when i activate them
-- figure out the wordpress editor issue, also the menu problem (can't edit menu)
 - fix the contact page, it doessn't work
 - remove form validation/ put it somewhere else
 - remove java projects?